The spin-one Motzkin chain is gapped for any area weight $t<1$: Introduction and main results

 To address the more difficult second point, we introduce a notion of approximate ground states to ameliorate some of the massive combinatorial issues.
 Our approximation scheme is based on the observation that a ground state of the open chain with $p$ unbalanced up steps and $q$ unbalanced down steps will tend to have the up-steps accumulating on the left end and the down-steps accumulating on the right end of the chain because of the exponential weighting of area.
-This notion of approximate ground state and the analysis of their overlap, which is central to the verification of the finite-size criterion, are at the heart of our paper and will be explained further in due course.
-Moreover, working with approximate ground states, which are themselves superpositions of unbalanced Motzkin walks, requires carefully tracking of the $p$- and $q$-dependence of their normalization factors.
-This can be done by an elementary, but surprisingly technical induction scheme based on heuristically viewing the recursion relation of normalization factors as a spatially inhomogeneous 1D discrete diffusion equation; see Appendix \ref{sec:norm-ratios-appendix}.
-It will be interesting to see if the rather precise descriptions of raised ground states and their normalizations that we find in this work have applications beyond the spectral gap problem, e.g., for the combinatorial problems involved with studying entanglement entropy and correlation functions at multiple scales, or perhaps to shed light on the potential topological order of the ground state.\\
+This leads us to classes of approximate ground state which have very low area.
+The analysis of their overlaps is central to the verification of the finite-size criterion and is decomposed into a low- and high-imbalance regime that will be explained further in due course.

-Regarding alternative techniques, we first mention that the martingale method with finite overlap does not seem to apply in our model for values of $t$ arbitrarily close to $1$, basically, because the relevant systems entering it have small overlap compared to their size.
-See the Remark \ref{rmk:MM}.
-This is different in our finite-size criterion where the relevant subsystems overlap approximately to 50\%.
+Working with these approximate ground states, which are themselves superpositions of unbalanced Motzkin walks, requires carefully tracking of the $p$- and $q$-dependence of their normalization factors.
+It is paramount that these satisfy an approximate factorization condition at large $k$ and we prove by a rather intricate interplay of elementary induction schemes that are guided by numerics and inspired by heuristically viewing the recursion relation of normalization factors as a spatially inhomogeneous 1D discrete diffusion equation; see Appendix \ref{sec:norm-ratios-appendix}.

-We also recall that alternative finite-size criteria exist that are based on Knabe's original idea \cite{knabe1988energy}; see \cite{anshu2020improved,gosset2016local,lemm2020finite,lemm2019spectral,lemm2021quantitatively}.
-These can be used to derive the spectral gap for sufficiently small $t$, specifically, we have successfully verified a similar finite-size criterion \cite{lemm2019spectral} numerically for $t\leq 0.55$.
-However, it is clear that a fully analytical argument is required to cover the full range of $t\in (0,1)$ .
-This is what we supply in this paper.
+The approximate description of finite-volume ground states that we gain in the process can be used to understand the Motzkin chains in additional detail beyond the gap.
+In particular, we use this approximate description to prove Theorem \ref{thm:main2}, which gives us a power series for the long-distance limit of the string-order parameter at any $t\in(0,1)$.
+Moreover, they also improve our understanding of the high-area regime $t>1$ to inspire a new choice of trial state proving Theorem \ref{thm:main3}.